 The IPDP combines the insight gained through in-depth communication with industry and Indigenous leaders and research-based findings and leading practice.
 Through participation in the IPDP, you will leave with real action plans and a toolkit for your organization.

-- Identify the history and worldviews of Indigenous communities and how it applies today.
+- Identify the histories and worldviews of Indigenous communities and how it applies today.

 - Understand legal issues, consultation, consent and the legal rules of engagement.